Keyboard shortcuts

 The book is closing.

 Forty-two concepts; nine phases; one through-line simulator.
-The disciplines named in this last phase — mechanism vs policy, compression-oriented programming, you-can-only-fix-what-you-wrote, tests-are-systems — are the rules that hold the rest together.
+The disciplines named in this last phase - mechanism vs policy, deferred abstraction, you-can-only-fix-what-you-wrote, tests-are-systems - are the rules that hold the rest together.
 They are not new architecture.
 They are how the architecture earlier chapters built stays maintainable.

 A simulator that respects all forty-three nodes is one whose state is in tables, whose transformations are systems, whose tick is a pure function, whose history is a log, whose persistence is transposition, whose tests are systems, and whose dependencies are bets you took with your eyes open.